(formerly Youth Seed Enterprise- YSE)

 SEED Skills Crew Summer

-- Organic gardening, nutrition, and food justice
+- Gardening, nutrition, food demos and food justice discussions

-- Leadership development, goal setting, and career preparation
+- Leadership development, goal setting and career preparation

-- Connections to local business people
+- Connections to local leaders

 Program SitesBecause of the localized focus of our work, priority is given to youth applicants from the communities surrounding the garden sites.
 SEED Skills Crew currently operates gardens in four locations:

 Don Coppedge Village garden is located at 170 Persimmon Lane, Phoenixville, PA.
 This partnership at Don Coppedge Village grew out of Trellis’s relationship with the Chester County Food Bank (CCFB).
 Several years ago, CCFB had partnered with the Housing Authority and Pennrose to install a community garden.
 In Spring 2020, Trellis formed a youth cohort to manage, maintain and enlarge the Don Coppedge Village garden site.
 In Summer 2020, the teens more than doubled the size of the garden, which includes some plots that are designated for resident households.

-Trellis for Tomorrow also has its own version of Equal Opportunity policies and grievance procedures.
+Because Trellis for Tomorrow SEED Skills youth programs are supported in part by federal funds, our participants are guaranteed certain rights by law.
+All of these rights, along with related grievance/complaint procedures, can be found in these documents.1.
+Participant Rights and Grievance Procedures 2.
+Equal Opportunity Notice 3.
+Sexual Harassment Policy 4.
+Participant Civil Rights Trellis for Tomorrow also has its own version of Equal Opportunity policies and grievance procedures.
 For a full copy of Trellis’s anti-harassment and discrimination policy, including grievance procedures, please click here.
 Should you require a translation of this document into another language or an audio version, or have questions or concerns, please reach out to our Executive Director at 610-886-4901.
 Thank you.